StephenTallamy/monolith/README.md

 4. Open the kontakt.lua script and hit the run button
 5. Click the "Push to Kontakt" arrow to apply the changes to the Kontakt instrument

+It's generally a good idea to close Creator Tools once you are finished with the automation as it can cause Kontakt to hang / go slow.

 ### Additional Steps

 After the automation has run you will need to perform the following manual steps